-Chemical substances from the large group of phenols (Polyhydroxyphenole), which in the barks of many trees, perennials and shrubs as well as in the shells of fruit as for example also in the grapes especially of red wines occur.
+Chemical substances from the large group of phenols (Polyhydroxyphenole), which in the barks of many trees, perennials and shrubs as well as in the shells of fruits as for example also in the grapes especially of red wines occur.
 They serve the plants ultimately as a defense against herbivores or predators and also to protect against microorganisms, Tannins can be a variety of virus inactivate and therefore antitoxic.
 They also have a very strong tanning effect, so they have been used for millennia for the production of leather.
 For this reason, they are often colloquially as well tannins but this term is rather negative or pejorative towards tannins.

 All tannins are odorless, easily oxidizable and in water and ethanol (Alcohol) soluble.
 They react with proteins (Proteins).
 That's why protein opacities in red wines rather rare, since the insoluble tannin protein compounds precipitated and already with the lees be removed.
 Tannins are a significant part of everything red wines and to a much smaller extent also of White wines, They are for the characteristic astringent (mouth-contracting) effect responsible, by the way, not to the taste, but to the trigeminal Sensory impressions count.
-The bitter Taste, on the other hand, is mainly derived from tannin catechin,
+Of the bitter Taste, on the other hand, is mainly derived from tannin catechin,

 The tannin content in the Wine is mainly from the winemaking ( fermentation and expansion ) as well as from the vine dependent.
 Among the tannin-rich varieties include, among others Blaufränkisch.
 Cabernet Sauvignon.
 Cot (Malbec) Mandilaria.
 Monastrell (Mourvèdre) Nebbiolo.
 Petit Verdot.
 Sangiovese.
 Syrah and Tannat, Tanninarme varieties or which are with "soft tannins" Carmenère.
 Cinsault.
 Gamay.
 Merlot.
 Pinot Noir.
 St. Laurent. schiava (Vernatsch, Trollinger) and Zweigelt, The longer with red wines the duration of the maceration is or the stronger the mash is pressed, the more tannins and anthocyanins (Dyestuffs) get through extraction in the wine.